gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 It is similar to the `kafka-console-producer` and `kafka-console-consumer` you have learnt and used above, but much more powerful and also simpler to use.

 `kcat` is an open-source utility, available at <hhttps://github.com/edenhill/kcat>.
-It is not part of the Confluent platform and also not part of the Streaming Platform we run in docker.
+It is not part of the Confluent platform and also not part of the Data Platform we run in docker.

 You can run **Kafkacat** as a standalone utility on any **Linux** or **Mac** computer and remotely connect to a running Kafka cluster.